-Connected features are available for your Edge bike computer when you connect the bike computer to a Wi-Fi network or to a compatible phone using Bluetooth technology.
+Connected features are available for your Edge bike computer when you connect the bike computer to a compatible phone using Bluetooth technology.

 Pairing Your Phone

 To use the connected features of the Edge bike computer, it must be paired directly through the Garmin Connect app, instead of from the Bluetooth settings on your phone.